Qumulo/docs/shift-from-s3.md

 `Remote Bucket Name`: the name of the existing Amazon S3 bucket

-`Remote Access Key ID and Secret Access`: the key ID and access key for Amazon S3
+`Remote Access Key ID and Secret Access Key`: the key ID and access key for Amazon S3

 NOTE: The `Local Directory Path` and `Remote Folder` fields will default to "/" if left blank.